 Celebrated our 15th anniversary with Jackson Galaxy as our special celebrity guest.
 Responded to Hurricane Irma by rescuing 120 cats and dogs from coastal towns in Georgia.
 Began a new program for out of state transport with a no-kill shelter in Minnesota and began the first of many transports to relocate and save the lives of thousands of cats in Georgia county shelters.

-We will focus on expanding our Georgia Interstate TransFUR Coalition to transport to more than seven states.
-Launch a capital campaign for a more natural shelter and sanctuary, and to create a preferred community destination to benefit and educate more humans, raise more awareness, and ultimately, save more Furkids.
+We focused on expanding our Georgia Interstate TransFUR Coalition to transport to more northern states.
+Launched a capital campaign for a more natural shelter and sanctuary, and to create a preferred community destination to benefit and educate more humans, raise more awareness, and ultimately, save more Furkids.

 Furkids’ Long-Term Goals

 Our long range vision is to consolidate all Furkids shelter operations at our Cumming headquarters, where we are creating a peaceful, unique destination, carved out of nature, where visitors can walk dogs along a nature trail, play with cats in their indoor/outdoor home, enjoy tranquility in a memorial garden, and all of our animals can experience sunlight and fresh air.
 Our capital campaign is raising funds for three new buildings on the property: a cat shelter, a medical building, and a dog shelter.
 The existing Furkids dog shelter will be converted into a low-cost, high-quality spay/neuter clinic open to the public.